waku-org/nwaku/docs/tutorial/dingpu.md

 ## Interactively add a node

 There is also an interactive mode.
 Type `/connect` then paste address of other node.
-However, this currently has some timing issues with mesh not being updated, so it is adviced not to use this until this has been addressed.
+However, this currently has some timing issues with mesh not being updated, so it is advised not to use this until this has been addressed.
 See https://github.com/waku-org/nwaku/issues/231

 ## Dingpu cluster node